 Her favorite color is black.
 “It’s curious that because of that, of my fair skin and my dark hair, people only saw me in vampire films.”

 If she weren’t an actress, she would like to be a cook.
 She likes to eat and she’s a good cook.
 In all the cities she goes to, she pays attention to the good restaurants, and where to buy wine.

 Her first Hollywood crush was Leonardo DiCaprio in Romeo + Juliet.
 “I am a little embarrassed, but yes, I was a fan.”

 Eva doesn’t like to talk about her private life, especially her love life.
-She’s currently dating Marton Csokas.
+Her last known boyfriend is Kiwi actor Marton Csokas.
+They split around 2009-2010.
 They met while shooting Kingdom Of Heaven, in which he played Sibylla’s husband, Guy de Lusignan.
 But don’t expect Eva to give out many details about their relationship!
-The only thing that she has clearly stated during some interviews is that she indeed has a boyfriend, that he’s an actor too, that he’s older than she is and that he’s a great guy, not the kind who asks “Have you really done that with him?”.
+The only thing that she has clearly stated during some interviews is that she indeed had a boyfriend, that he was an actor too, that he’s older than she is and that he’s a great guy, not the kind who asks “Have you really done that with him?”.
 She says he shares her projects and her hopes.
 They support each other.
 Previous to Csokas, Eva’s last reported boyfriend was French actor Yann Claassen, who was 10 years her senior and whom she dated for over 4 years.

 When Eva was growing up, she wanted to be an Egyptologist.
 It started with a visit to the Louvre.
 For two or three years she even tried to learn hieroglyphics.
 She never wanted to admit to herself that she wanted to be an actress.